Chhattisgarh: Exports

 Chhattisgarh's total exports were US$353.3 million in 2009–10.
-Nearly 75% of exports comes from Bhilai and the remaining from Urla, Bhanpuri, and Sirgitti.
-The major exports products include steel, handicrafts, handlooms, blended yarn, food and agri-products, iron, aluminium, cement, minerals, and engineering products.
+Nearly 75% of exports come from Bhilai and the remaining are from Urla, Bhanpuri, and Sirgitti.
+The major export products include steel, handicrafts, handlooms, blended yarn, food and agri-products, iron, aluminum, cement, minerals, and engineering products.
 CSIDC (Chhattisgarh State Industrial Development Corporation Limited) is the nodal agency of the government of Chhattisgarh for export promotion in the state.

 Media

 Mainline print media present in Chhattisgarh are Hari Bhoomi, Dainik Bhaskar, Patrika, Navabharat, and Nai Duniya.

 Human Development Indicators

 HDI

-As of 2018 Chhattisgarh state had a Human Development Index value of 0.613 (medium), ranks 31st in Indian states & union territories.
-The national average is 0.647 according to Global Data lab.
+As of 2018, Chhattisgarh state had a Human Development Index value of 0.613 (medium), ranking 31st in Indian states & union territories.
+The national average is 0.647 according to Global Data Lab.

 Standard of living

 The standard of living in Chhattisgarh is extremely imbalanced.
 The cities such as Durg, Raipur, Bhilai and Bilaspur have a medium to high standard of living, while the rural and forested areas lack even the basic resources and amenities.
 For example, Bhilai has a literacy rate of 86%, while Bastar has a literacy rate of 54%.

-Raipur, the capital of Chhattisgarh, is one of the fastest developing cities in India.
+Raipur, the capital of Chhattisgarh, is one of the fastest-developing cities in India.
 Atal Nagar (Formerly Naya Raipur) is the new planned city that is touted to become the financial hub of the Central Indian region.
-New world class educational institutions and hospitals have already been established in the city.
+New world-class educational institutions and hospitals have already been established in the city.

+According to the NITI Aayog's Fiscal Health Index 2025, Chhattisgarh ranks second with a score of 55.2.